 I won’t lie … at first it was a bit tricky.
 She didn’t really understand why, all of a sudden, she could no longer eat many of her favourite snacks and meals.
 We tried out many different gluten free pastas, bread products and other snacks, trying to find alternatives that she would enjoy.
 Some of them were definite no’s – even I couldn’t bring myself to eat some of the pastas and macaronis that we tried!
 But over the past several months we have found some great options.
 Our daughter now asks me whether something is gluten free, and ok to eat, and she is no longer upset about avoiding some of her old favourites.
 Now that we have gone through the hard work of finding some yummy alternatives, I thought I’d share our findings in case anyone else finds themselves in this same position.
 Possibly save you from some rather unpleasant food testing! :)

 Please note: the products listed here are not necessarily chosen due to nutritional value – that’s for you to evaluate and decide based on your needs!
 Healthy snacks like fruits and veggies are always gluten free – this list is to help find alternatives to some of those favourite kid snacks as you transition to gluten free.
-And I always recommend checking the box for the Gluten Free label before purchasing or consuming any of these products.
+And of course I recommend always checking the label/ingredient list before purchasing or consuming any of these products.
 Ingredients can change over time.
+These products were all found in British Columbia, Canada.

 Favourite Grocery Store Finds